 Toward the end of June, Nancy decided to head back down to Flamingo, expecting the Saharan dust that was forecast to hit South Florida that weekend to create some spectacular sunsets.
 We were there a few days, but the dust must have passed us by.
 But we were up until after three o’clock one morning trying to capture a Gigapan of the Milky Way, and we did spend another full day in our canoe.
 This is that story.

-The day started out beautifully.
-It was sunny, and by the time we launched the canoe at the marina around 10 am, the temperature was in the upper 80’s and climbing.
+The day started beautifully.
+It was sunny, and by the time we launched the canoe at the marina around 10 am, the temperature was in the upper 80s and climbing.
 Winds had been calm but were starting to build slightly from the northeast.
 Nancy decided to head toward Lake Ingraham instead of Snake Bight, our typical haunt.
 In our small cooler, we had lunch and drinks.
 We each had our regular 1-quart water bottles.
-Nancy was going to bring the 1-gallon water jug from the van, but couldn’t find it.
+Nancy was going to bring the 1-gallon water jug from the van but couldn’t find it.
 As we came out the channel around 10:30, we headed west.

 After a leisurely 5 miles, we started our lunch break just before noon.
 As we got back underway, Nancy mentioned that she was starting to feel bad, but I convinced her to proceed west for just another hour.
 Looking back, that may have been a mistake.
-For the next leg, the temperature was in the low nineties and the wind was a steady six knots from behind us.
+For the next leg, the temperature was in the low nineties, and the wind was a steady six knots from behind us.
 Averaging about five knots, we made it to the entrance to the East Cape Canal at 1:40 pm.
 Nancy rejected my suggestion to check out the lake, so we headed back.

 The Return Trip

 Before lunch, when the wind was light and off our quarter, I expected the return trip to take about 50% longer, but now that we were paddling directly into the wind, that estimate was starting to look a little optimistic.
 For the next hour, we went less than 2½ miles and decided to rest a few minutes just off the beach.
 Then the wind started to pick up.
 We rested again less than a mile later.
 I was already beginning to wear out.
 About ⅔ mile later, we stopped again, this time long enough to do a beach cleanup.
-By then the wind had increased to almost 15 knots.
+By then, the wind had increased to almost 15 knots.
 During the cleanup, I finish off my water bottle.
 Twenty minutes later, we got back in the canoe.
 The wind was still strong.
-We had trouble making headway and after less than ½ mile, we stop for another beach cleanup.
+We had trouble making headway, and after less than ½ mile, we stopped for another beach cleanup.
 Besides tired, I’m also feeling dehydrated.
 Nancy shared some of her water.
 After removing all of the lobster/crab trap lines on the beach, I was greatly relieved to discover that there were still drinks in the cooler.
-I finished them.
+I finished them all.
 More than fifty minutes after we arrived, we again left the beach.
 The canoe is now fully loaded with debris.

 The Final Push